 Prior to 2014, employers had no choice but to have a "use it or lose it" rule because the federal government required it with health care FSA and SPFSA plans.
-However, now employers can let you roll over up to \$500 from one plan year to the next.
+However, now employers can let you roll over up to \$550 from one plan year to the next.
+However, keep in mind that this number is tied to inflation and may increase over time; check with your employer or the IRS for the current max carryover limit.